opencrafts-io/chirp_backend/README.md

 A Django-based microservice for a simple social media platform called Chirp.

 ## Features
-- 📝 Post and view statuses (tweets) with 280 character limit
+- 📝 Post and view statuses (posts) with 280 character limit
 - 👥 Create and manage groups with admin/member roles
 - 📧 Send group invitations and manage memberships
 - 💬 Post messages in groups with permission controls